T. J. Oshie: St. Louis Blues (2008–2015)

-Washington Capitals
+Washington Capitals and retirement (2015–2025)

 On July 2, 2015, Oshie was traded by the Blues to the Washington Capitals in exchange for Troy Brouwer, Pheonix Copley and a third-round draft pick in 2016.
-Oshie wears number 77 for the Capitals, as his previous number 74 is currently worn by Capitals defenseman John Carlson.
+Oshie wore number 77 for the Capitals, as his previous number 74 is currently worn by Capitals defenseman John Carlson.
 Oshie had a successful first season with the Capitals, often finding himself playing on the Capitals' top line with Alexander Ovechkin and Nicklas Bäckström.
-Oshie finished the season with a career high 26 goals, helping the team win their second Presidents' Trophy.
-During Game 1 of the Capitals' second round series against the Pittsburgh Penguins, Oshie scored a hat trick, the third goal of which came in overtime, giving the Capitals a 4–3 win.
+Oshie finished the 2015–16 season with a career high 26 goals along with 25 assists for 51 points in 80 games, helping the team win their second Presidents' Trophy.
+During Game 1 of the Capitals' second round series in the 2016 playoffs against the Pittsburgh Penguins, Oshie scored a hat trick, the third goal of which came in overtime, giving the Capitals a 4–3 win.
 Despite this, the Capitals would lose the series in six games.

-In 2016-17, Oshie would further extend his career-high in goals to 33 en route to a second consecutive President’s Trophy for the Capitals.
+In the 2016–17 season, Oshie would further extend his career-high in goals to 33 along with 23 assists for 56 points in 68 games en route to a second consecutive President's Trophy and third altogether for the Capitals but also another second-round playoff loss to the Penguins.

 On June 23, 2017, Oshie signed an eight-year, $46 million contract with an annual average of $5.75 million to remain with the Capitals.

-Oshie saw his production drop to 18 goals and 47 points in 72 games in 2017-18, but would play a crucial role in the Capitals 2018 Stanley Cup victory, scoring 8 goals (including 6 on the powerplay) and 21 points in 24 playoff games.
+Oshie saw his production drop to 18 goals, 29 assists and 47 points in 72 games in 2017–18 season but the Capitals as a team remained dominant as they would finish the season as the second seed in the Eastern Conference and once the 2018 playoffs began, Oshie would play a crucial role in the Capitals Stanley Cup victory, scoring 8 goals (including 6 on the powerplay) and 21 points in all 24 playoff games.
 On June 7, 2018, the Capitals defeated the first-year expansion Vegas Golden Knights in Game 5 of the 2018 Stanley Cup Final for their first Stanley Cup in franchise history.
 He is one of only 43 players to ever have 6 or more power play goals in a single playoffs.